thedude0606/manusoptions/DECISIONS.md

 ## Technical Architecture Decisions

+### Contract Key Formatting for Options Streaming

+- **Decision**: Implement proper contract key formatting for Schwab API streaming compatibility.
+- **Rationale**: The Schwab API requires option contract keys in a specific format for streaming that differs from the format returned by the REST API.
+Incorrect formatting was causing Last, Bid, and Ask fields to be None in the streaming data.
+- **Alternatives Considered**:
+  - Using the original contract keys as returned by the REST API
+  - Implementing a mapping table between REST API keys and streaming keys
+  - Requesting Schwab to standardize key formats across APIs
+- **Trade-offs**:
+  - Implementing proper formatting adds complexity but ensures data consistency
+  - Centralizing formatting logic in a dedicated function improves maintainability
+  - Consistent formatting across modules reduces errors and simplifies debugging
+- **Implementation**:
+  - Created a dedicated `format_contract_key_for_streaming` function in both data_fetchers.py and streaming_manager.py
+  - Ensured contract keys are properly formatted with spaces for the underlying symbol and leading zeros for strike prices
+  - Added comprehensive logging to track both original and formatted keys
+  - Enhanced streaming manager to log raw API responses for better troubleshooting

+### Enhanced Streaming Data Logging

+- **Decision**: Add detailed logging of streaming data updates to track field values in real-time.
+- **Rationale**: To diagnose issues with Last, Bid, and Ask fields not showing up in the options streaming tab.
+- **Alternatives Considered**:
+  - Adding temporary debug print statements
+  - Implementing a separate monitoring system
+  - Using browser-based debugging tools
+- **Trade-offs**:
+  - Comprehensive logging provides visibility into data flow without modifying core functionality
+  - Increased log volume is acceptable for troubleshooting critical issues
+  - Structured logging makes it easier to filter and analyze specific field updates
+- **Implementation**:
+  - Added logging of sample option data in get_options_chain_data
+  - Enhanced _handle_stream_message to log price field updates
+  - Added detailed logging in the options chain callback to verify data presence
+  - Added logging of raw API responses to identify field availability and format issues

 ### File-Based Logging Implementation

 - **Decision**: Implement file-based logging across all modules to create persistent log files.